bampli/doc/docs/content/posts/p&q-factory.md

 - **zti = 1** There are no defective products, then zero defect index is 1.
 - **gpi = 1** Multiply above indexes to get the P&Q global performance index of 1.

 Using the week as a unit, the factory's working time is 2,400 minutes per week.
-Due to unitary **gpi**, this time is all used in the process to manufacture P and Q at the highest quality and speed.
+Due to unitary **gpi**, this time is all used in the process to manufacture P and Q at the highest quality and speed possible.
 More details about the P&Q Factory that make life easier to investors and managers:

-- **Sales**: There is no difficulty to move the P&Q products because the market has the potential to buy up to 100 pieces of P and 50 pieces of Q per week.
+- **Sales**: There is no difficulty in moving the P&Q products because the market has potential to buy up to 100 pieces of P and 50 pieces of Q per week.
 - **Prices**: The unit prices are preset at $90 for P and $100 for Q. If production exceeds market limits, products become stranded.
 - **Operating Expenses**: There are no surprises for fixed costs, since Operating Expenses are immutable $6,000 per week, including Workforce and Overhead.
-- **Raw Materials**: The raw materials used in the process are P-Part, RM1, RM2, and RM3, at costs respectively of $5, $20, $20 and $20.
-The suppliers do not change these conditions.
+- **Raw Materials**: The raw materials used in the process are P-Part, RM1, RM2, and RM3, at costs respectively of $5, $20, $20 and $20, with no surprises.
 - **Stages**: The P&Q Factory process consists of four Stages: A, B, C, and D.

 ## P&Q Manufacturing Process